-This Step 5 addresses off-line generators which are not included in the 80/20 list.
-Existing generators pending retirement, active queued generators and merchant transmission projects that do not yet have a signed ISA or have a suspended ISA may be modeled offline, and, if so, are available to be turned on to contribute to but not back off flowgate loadings.
+- Step 5a addresses offline generators that have a positive distribution factor on the flowgate. - Step 5b addresses online wind and solar generators that have a negative distribution factor on the flowgate. - Step 5c addresses interchange considerations. - Step 5d addresses non-PJM ramping considerations. - Existing generators pending retirement, active queued generators and merchanttransmission projects that do not yet have a signed ISA or have a suspended ISA maybe modeled offline, and, if so, are available to be turned on to contribute to but not backoff flowgate loadings.
 The ramping impact of this set of generators determines the Facility Loading Adder.
-First, for their ramping impact to be considered, off-line generators must pass the impact threshold of at least a 5%
+First, for their ramping impact to be considered, off-linegenerators must pass the impact threshold of at least a 5%